 Examples of languages that use a compiler:

-Examples languages that use an interpreter:
+Examples of languages that use an interpreter:

 ________________________________________________________________________________